Need to talk? Call 1800 882 436.

 • soaking in baths

-• tampons
+• using tampons

 Caring for your caesarean scar

-• modify your activities, do not lift anything that causes pain or anything heavier than your baby
+• not lift anything that causes pain

-• take pain medicines as your health team directs
+• take pain-relief medicines as directed

 Massage can help your caesarean scar heal.
 Here are some tips: